joebrillantes/airasiadataproblem/README.md

                                           Sep 2015                         Sep 2014
                                           Per day stats     Conversion     Per day stats     Conversion Total no. of visits                         420,000                          372,000
-    No. of Customers who performed search       121,285            29%           161,178            43%
+    No. of Customers who performed search       121,285         28.88%           161,178         43.33%
     No. of customers who completed booking        4,457          3.67%             5,172          3.21%

 Above statistics only covers these countries and 60% of the total country traffic: United Kingdom, United States, Germany, France, South Africa, Italy, Singapore, Spain, Hong Kong, Russia, China, Switzerland, Netherlands, Brazil, and Denmark.

-Based on Raw Data_ Search Results Comparsion Sept 2014 - 2015.xlsx, prove or dispove the statements above.
+Based on "Raw Data_ Search Results Comparsion Sept 2014 - 2015.xlsx", prove or dispove the statements above.